 Are you an expert?
 Apply to contribute here.

 The presence of the one-piece Primeknit upper provides a snug, sock-like fit.
 It offers a seamless knitted upper that wraps the foot comfortably, especially for narrow-footed users and users with medium foot measurement.
-It runs a half-size smaller than the standard size.
-Men’s sizing is from 4 to 14 while the women’s are from 3 to 11.
+It is available in both men’s and women’s sizes.

 With its contemporary look, the Adidas ZX Flux Primeknit is a modern addition to the Adidas ZX line.
 It has a refined design that matches to the on-trend streetwear style.
 This shoe matches well with almost any casual and fashionable outfit.